Wednesday, July 30, 2025

 Much of my family are far away.
 Tony & Pat made it one year for Dave and Gail's 50th anniversary.
 They're visiting here from BC later in the fall.
 Dave and Gail came from Hamilton; Paul is far away in Thailand; Ellen is getting on for travel; Dale, I have only recently discovered, has relocated near Windsor.
 And Larry is gone.

-In the intervening years we lost Barry and Nancy.
-They are missed but I confidant they would be please to see the gathering continue.
+In the intervening years we have lost Barry and Nancy.
+They are missed but I am confidant they would be pleased to see the gathering continue.

 See also photos from Dixon Cousins' Potluck (2023); Margaret Quinton - Grandmother's Album (2021); or just search this blog for "Dixon".